 When asked about the arrival of another cultural institution in Symphony Park, oral historian Claytee White, director of the Oral History Research Center, largely responsible for the PBS documentary African Americans: The Las Vegas Experience, said, “I would like this group to remember the cost of closing F Street during the construction of the Smith Center.
 That was a $17 million lesson.
 This time, the relationship, if it begins now, can be rewarding and inclusive for the entire city and can foster a cohesive collaboration that benefits everyone.”

-Vicki Richardson—a businesswoman, former educator and civil rights activist whose multicultural Left Of Center gallery and is just outside of the Ward 5 boundaries—has yet to hear from anybody involved with the museum project.
+Vicki Richardson—a businesswoman, former educator and civil rights activist whose multicultural Left Of Center gallery is just outside of the Ward 5 boundaries—has yet to hear from anybody involved with the museum project.
 She agrees that the museum should reflect the community it represents.
 Her gallery is by leaps and bounds the city’s most diverse center when it comes to artists—but those artists often aren’t part of the Las Vegas arts conversation.

 Currently, says Councilman Crear, events and programming at Symphony Park aren’t entirely relatable to the residents in his ward.